gashley3384/engr3/README.md

 I learned a little bit more about slider mates, and how to animate things in an onshape assembly.
 I only made one of every part in the part studio which sped things along.
 I also figured out that if a feature is difficult to mirror, sometimes you can mirror the part and then use a boolean to make them into one part.

+# IR_sensor

+### Assignment Description & Code

+For this assignment, we were supposed to use an IR sensor to detect when an object is close to it, and then change a light based on whether the reading from the sensor was positive or negative.

+### Evidence

+### Reflection

+This assignment wasn't very difficult, I managed to get it done in one class period, and the code was extremely simple.
+I had a slight hiccup when confusing the way if statements are written for the arduino with the way they are written for circuitpython, but I used another assignment to figure it out.